2016-17 Fellowship Deadline: January 31, 2016

 The Josephine de Karman Fellowship Trust was established in 1954 by the late Dr. Theodore von Karman, world renowned aeronautics expert and teacher and first director of the Guggenheim Aeronautical Laboratory at the California Institute of Technology, in memory of his sister, Josephine, who died in 1951.
 The purpose of this fellowship program is to recognize and assist students whose scholastic achievements reflect professor von Karmans high standards.

-DeKarman fellowships are open to students in any discipline, including international students, who are currently enrolled in a university or college located within the United States.
-Only candidates for the PhD who will defend their dissertation in or about June 2016 and undergraduates entering their senior year (will receive bachelors degree in June 2016) are eligible for consideration.
-Postdoctoral and masters degree students are not eligible for consideration.
+DeKarman fellowships are open to students in any discipline, including international students, who are currently enrolled in a university or college located within the United States and will complete their undergraduate or doctoral program requirements in the next academic year Postdoctoral and masters degree students are not eligible for consideration.
 Special consideration will be given to applicants in the Humanities.

 Fields of Study: